Arthri/Belp.SDK.Common/README.md

 1. Run `dotnet pack`

 ### Output
-The output is located in `src/Belp.SDK.Common/Belp.SDK.Common/bin/<CONFIGURATION>`.
+By default, the output is located in `src/Belp.SDK.Common/Belp.SDK.Common/bin/Release`.